 Overloaded Circuit

-If there is overloading in the circuit that will result in non-resetting of the breaker.
-For any issue monitors the electrical panel, to find discoloration, a tripped breaker, or a burnt smell.
+If there is overloading in the circuit, that will result in the non-resetting of the breaker.
+For any issue, monitor the electrical panel to find discoloration, a tripped breaker, or a burnt smell.
 Disconnect all connected devices from the affected circuit.
-To ensure the proper and effective operation of the system can discuss with technical staff
+To ensure the proper and effective operation of the system, we can discuss it with technical staff.

 Electrical Panel Replacement

-it is important to replace the electrical panel if the breaker regularly refuses to reset after solving any issue on the circuit.
+It is important to replace the electrical panel if the breaker regularly refuses to reset after solving any issue on the circuit.
 The damaged panel affects safety measures.
-So replace the panle for safety parameters to avoid any damage
+So replace the panel for safety parameters to avoid any damage.

 Circuit Breaker Switch Isn’t Fully Off